hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * Instructions

   * allow arguments to be passed to call

-  * dont allow more than one variable to have same name

   * if-goto use Op::GoTo::run rather than duplicating goto's code in if-goto